mathesar-foundation/mathesar-wiki/team/guide/workflow.md

 - See [Issue Assignment](/team/issue-assignment) for the processs of picking up an issue.
 - Design work is usually a milestone or two ahead of backend work, which is usually a milestone or two ahead of frontend work.

+## In case of breaking API changes
+This process is only valid until we have a first user.
+Then, it should be reviewed.
+- Try to implement API changes in ways that do not cause breakage.

+In case that's unavoidable:

+1. Finish the changes to the API, and open a PR.
+This should be well documented, with a clear description of what the breaking changes are.
+2. Contact a front end dev directly, and ask them to look at the PR.
+3. If they're able to make appropriate front end changes easily and quickly, they should do so in the same PR.
+4. If not (i.e., if front end devs are busy, if it's too complicated, or if the back end PR's unmerged state starts to block too many things): merge the PR with a big warning (i.e., a comment @'ing multiple people).
+5. File an urgent bug describing the changes to the back end, and the needed changes to the front end.

 # Resources

 - [Mathesar repository](https://github.com/centerofci/mathesar)